Coldcard/ckbunker/README.md

 Commands:
-  list     List all attached Coldcard devices example  Show an example config file, using the default values run      Start the CK-Bunker for normal operation setup    Configure your transaction signing policy, install it and then...
+  list     List all attached Coldcard devices example  Show an example config file, using the default values run      Start the CKBunker for normal operation setup    Configure your transaction signing policy, install it and then...
 ```